hrbrmstr/iptools/README.md

 `iptools` is a set of tools for a working with IPv4 addresses.
 The aim is to provide functionality not presently available with any existing R package and to do so with as much speed as possible.
 To that end, many of the operations are written in `Rcpp` and require installation of the `Boost` libraries.
 A current, lofty goal is to mimic most of the functionality of the Python `iptools` module and make IP addresses first class R objects.

-Currently, the following functions are implemented:
+The following functions are implemented:

 -   `gethostbyaddr` - Returns all 'PTR' records associated with an IPv4 address
 -   `gethostbyname` - Returns all 'A' records associated with a hostname